-From 1 April 2017, new measures will stop employers who do not comply with or who have breached immigration law from recruiting migrant workers.
+From 1 April 2017, new measures will stop employers who do not comply with or who have breached employment law from recruiting migrant workers.
 An amendment to immigration instructions means that, as a consequence of not having complied with employment standards, employers that have received a penalty (or similar) for a breach will be viewed as non-compliant with New Zealand employment law and will face a set stand down period from the ability to support a visa application.

 Employers who receive penalties as a result of having been taken to the Employment Relations Authority or to the Employment Court independently of the Labour Inspectorate will also be subject to stand-down periods.
 The new measures will apply to all who support visa applications, including employers who are: supporting work visa applications and Approvals in Principle; seeking Accredited Employer status or supporting residence class visa applications based on employment; and employers who are part of the Recognised Seasonal Employer scheme.